datacite/tasks/product_specifications/DVjtom_67/readme.md

 Feature: Usage Stats Processing Service

         Scenario: Recieving usage stats from the Tracker for existing DataCite DOIs Given that Stats Processing Service received the analytics from the Tracker When the end of the month arrives.
              Then the processor must process the analytics following the COUNTER Code of Practice for Research Data.
-             And the processor must generate a JSON SUSHI report of the stats by repository And processor must send the JSON SUSHI report to the REST API '/reports'
+             And the processor must generate a JSON SUSHI report of the stats by repository with the following metrics types: unique-investigations-regular
+                unique-requests-regular
+                total-investigations-regular
+                total-requests-regular
+             And processor must send the JSON SUSHI report to the REST API '/reports'

         Scenario: Recieving usage stats from the Tracker for non Datacite DOIs (transfer or malformed)